travelpayouts/slate/source/includes/_hotelapierrors.md

-# Hotels API queries errors
+# Hotels API request errors

 All input parameters are checked and errors are shown if they are wrong: